Top 10 Best South Park Episodes

 1 Scott Tenorman Must Die In this episode, Cartman is tricked by an older student, Scott Tenorman, into buying pubic hair.
 After numerous failed attempts at revenge, Cartman discovers that Scott's parents are involved in a tragic accident orchestrated by him.
 He grinds their bodies into chili and feeds it to Scott during a cook-off, achieving his ultimate revenge.

 This is hands down my favorite episode.
-In the beginning of the episode, I actually felt bad for Cartman being made fun of, but when he made Scott Tenorman eat his own parents and reveals it to him by licking his tears, I could have died laughing.
+In the beginning of the episode, I actually felt bad for Cartman being made fun of.
+But when he made Scott Tenorman eat his own parents and reveals it to him by licking his tears, I could have died laughing.
 It shows what evil and twisted things Cartman is capable of.

 2 Make Love, Not Warcraft The boys become obsessed with playing the online game World of Warcraft.
 They band together to defeat a high-level player who has been terrorizing the game community.
 With the help of a powerful sword and a rigorous training regime, they manage to defeat the antagonist and restore balance to the virtual world.